kubernetes-sigs/ingress2gateway/PROVIDER.md

 For example, if one implemented the mirror backend feature and it deletes canary weight from `BackendRefs`, we have a problem.

-## Provider-specific user input
+## Provider-specific flags
-To define provider-specific configuration that the user can supply in the `print` command, call the `i2gw.RegisterProviderSpecificConf(ProviderName, i2gw.ProviderSpecificConf)` function in the init function of the provider.
+To define provider-specific flags the user can supply in the `print` command, call the `i2gw.RegisterProviderSpecificFlag(ProviderName, i2gw.ProviderSpecificFlag)` function in the init function of the provider.
 E.g.:
 ```go
 const Name = "example-gateway-provider"